Magnolia Table / 2132 South Valley Mills Drive

 Exxon / 1101 South Valley Mills Drive

 Growing up, this Valero was a Diamond Shamrock gas station (though I can't remember if "Corner Store" was used in the DS days).
 It switched to Valero after 2005 when the Diamond Shamrock name was phased out, but as of November 2019, the station still had the Corner Store branding, an interesting anomaly since the other Valeros by summer had switched to Circle K. By January '21, it had become Exxon, but STILL with the Corner Store branding.
 While there was some speculation (by me) it was a zombie Corner Store, as of March 2021's Street View, the Corner Store signage is finally gone and Circle K promotional material decorates the outside.
 However, as of April 2022, the signage is still gone, and the Circle K promotional material is gone.

 EZPAWN / 1000 S. Valley Mills Drive

-The building was much smaller back then, but back in 1989 this was Circle K (before they sold out and years before Circle K reappeared in a new form catty-corner).
+The building was much smaller back then, but back in 1989 this was Circle K (before they sold out and years before Circle K reappeared in a new form catty-corner...if briefly, sort of).
 Today this is EZPawn with a much larger building.
-Until around the mid-2010s, there was an "EZLoan Money Services" storefront that has since closed and not re-absorbed into the main building.
-This was probably in response to a $10 million fine laid down by the government for illegal debt collection tactics, but who really knows for sure.
+Until 2015, there was an "EZLoan Money Services" storefront that has since closed and not re-absorbed into the main building.
+This was shut down nationally following illegal debt collection tactics.

 AutoZone / 905 S. Valley Mills Drive